 5 Reasons Nonprofit Organizations Should Apply Now for the ETC

-As the COVID-19 pandemic ramped up, thousands of businesses underwent mandated shutdowns and the resulting financial impact, so the U.S. government passed legislation authorizing billions of dollars in economic relief to employers.
+As the COVID-19 pandemic ramped up, thousands of businesses underwent mandated shutdowns and were impacted financially, so the U.S. government passed legislation authorizing billions of dollars in economic relief to employers.
 The Employee Retention Credit (ERC) was one of the government tax incentives passed to encourage eligible employers to continue paying employees and keep their businesses running during the economic fallout of the coronavirus.

-What many don’t realize is that this financial aid was intended for any employers with employees — including tax-exempt nonprofit organizations, like private hospitals, museums, churches, private schools, universities and credit unions.
+What many don’t realize is that this financial aid was intended for almost any organization with employees — including tax-exempt nonprofit organizations, like private hospitals, museums, churches, private schools, universities and credit unions.

 Unfortunately, many nonprofit organizations that qualify for these potentially valuable payroll tax credits didn’t claim them against their 2020 and 2021 payroll taxes.
 The good news is that the funds are still available.
 Here are five reasons your nonprofit should apply now for the Employee Retention Credit .